lacucinadimica/lacucinadimica.github.io/content/Kitchen/CheesecakeDeVane.md

 - 465 grams of cream cheese (CasanCrem if you are in Argentina)
 - 150 grams of heavy cream
 - 150 grams of sugar
-- 85 grans of unsalted butter
+- 85 grams of unsalted butter
 - 2 tablespoons of lemon zest
 - 2 teaspoons of vanilla extract
 - 1 envelope of unflavored gelatin (7.2 grams)